CyanideCentral/AHCKA/README.md

-# AHCKA
+# AHCKA: Efficient and Effective Attributed Hypergraph Clustering via K-Nearest Neighbor Augmentation

-Code for attributed hypergraph clustering and six datasets (in "data" folder).
+This repository contains the implementation of AHCKA algorithm for attributed hypergraph clustering and the eight datasets used in our experiments.

 ## Pre-requisites
 numpy, scipy, scikit-learn, scann

 Install with: `pip install {library_name}`

-## Test large-scale datasets
+## Optional: large-scale datasets
 Processed Amazon and MAG-PM datasets can be downloaded at: https://www.dropbox.com/s/y875ig3ng2ft9jr/AHCKA-data.zip?dl=0

 Original data can be accessed via the following links.